9 Amazing Redecoration Ideas with Outdoor Lights

 Purpose of the Space

 Let’s say you have a gazebo that you plan to use as a barbecue area.
-Having something like the Stepping Out floor lamp fitted into the floor next to the barbecue set will serve you well.
-It is a dimmable LED light, so it is relatively weather-proof, and you can increase or decrease the brightness as per your preference.
-However, keep in mind that LED pieces are not always weather-proof so using them as outdoor lights that are exposed to the elements is not recommended without first checking with us.
+Having something like a floor lamp fitted into the floor next to the barbecue set will serve you well.
+Take a look at this beauty from our exclusive Dimmable Collection…

 You don’t want to add a floor lamp in a space that has limited floor space, such as a balcony in a modern apartment.
 Wall lights, ceiling lights, or hanging lights would be significantly better for these spaces.
 One of the best ways to figure out which of these three options you should pick is to check where electrical outlets are available or possible.